blockchaintp/helm-charts/docs/sextant/enterprise.md

 ### Step 1: Create values.yaml

-Assuming you have created a docker registry secret named `btp-lic`, you next need to create a `values.yaml` specifying the registry secret.
-For example:
+Assuming you have created the docker registry secret `btp-lic` as above, next you need to create a `values.yaml` file enabling image pull secrets and specifying this secret:

 ```yaml
 edition: enterprise